Our Latest Online Backup Reviews:Vembu SyncBlaze

 Note: Click on company names to read their profiles

-For a 5th category of online backup companies that offer direct services to end users, please check out our top online backup monthly rankings.
+For online backup companies that offer direct services to end users, please check out our top online backup monthly rankings.
 These 75 companies are listed in three columns – Consumer, SMBs and Enterprises.

 I. Pure Enablers: These are companies that develop and own the online backup software.
 They license the product to their MSP partners.
 The MSPs can re-brand the product and sell services under their own banner and brand and are supported by the enabling company for deployment of the software.
 Pure enablers do not provide any cloud backup services themselves and do not own/host any vaults.
 No channel conflict.
 These companies may also partner with distributors and resellers for distribution or sale of licenses.